jepler/chap/CONTRIBUTING.md

 When you create a pull request, `pre-commit run --all` is run in a standardized environment, which occasionally catches things that were not seen locally.
 That green checkmark in github actions is the final arbiter of whether the code is pre-commit clean.

+## Type checking with mypy

+This project uses [mypy](https://www.mypy-lang.org/) for type-checking.
+If your system has `make`, you can type-check the project with: `make`.
+Otherwise, you need to perform several setup steps:
+ * create a virtual environment at "venv": `python -mvenv venv`
+ * install dependencies in the virtual environment: `venv/bin/pip install -r requirements.txt mypy`

+Then, type check with: `venv/bin/mypy`

+When you create a pull request, mypy is run in a standardized environment, which occasionally catches things that were not seen locally.
+That green checkmark in github actions is the final arbiter of whether the code is mypy clean.